saber-hq/saber-common/packages/tsconfig/README.md

 Note that `noEmit` is enabled by default, for typechecking.

 We recommend creating both a CommonJS and ESM build.
+The CommonJS build is useful for web apps, and the ESM build is useful for server-side apps and some web apps.
 For this, add the following two files:

 #### `tsconfig.esm.json`